Youssef Badawy: "The awaited moment"

 He stated that it was an exacting win and attributed his achievement to his family.

 "The moment that I have been dreaming of my entire life, which one can never express it; for it is an ineffable feeling.
 The moment at which one truly values everything he has sacrificed for, and at which every instant of fatigue, pain, frustration, loss, and despair flashes right before his eyes, making him perceive Allah’s blessing and forget how that all felt once.
 All the credit goes to my parents; the real heroes and the reason, after Allah, behind everything."

 — – Youssef Badawy on standing on the first-place podium of the World Championship.

 Closing of season

 He was entitled vice champion at the African Championship held in December in his hometown, Cairo, Egypt.
-No more than a week later, Badawy competed in Algeria at the Arab Championship, at which he won the bronze medal at the men’s kumite 84kg event, and the gold medal at the kumite team event.
+No more than a week later, Badawy competed in Algeria at the Arab Championship, at which he won the bronze medal at the men's kumite 84 kg event, and the gold medal at the kumite team event.

 Following after Dubai World Championship, in December, WKF announced the list of the first qualified athletes, which included Badawy the reigning world champion, for the Karate most anticipated event of the year: 2022 World Games which was held in July in Birmingham, United States.
-Following in January was Badawy’s ascent to the top 5 athletes in the world ranking for the Male Kumite -84kg category.
+Following in January was Badawy's ascent to the top 5 athletes in the world ranking for the Male Kumite -84 kg category.